-These codes are posted on the Company's website at www.mahindralifespaces.com.
+These codes are posted on the Company's website at MLDL Codes.

 All Board Members including Independent Directors and Senior Management Personnel have affirmed compliance with the respective Codes of Conduct for the year under review.
 A declaration signed by Managing Director and Chief Executive Officer to this effect is annexed to this report.